Koed00/django-q/docs/configure.rst

 name
 ~~~~

-Used to differentiate between projects using the same Redis server.
+Used to differentiate between projects using the same broker.
+On most broker types this will be used as the queue name.
 Defaults to ``'default'``.
-This can be useful if you have several projects using the same Redis server.

 .. note::
     Tasks are encrypted.
-When a worker encounters a task it can not decrypt, it will be discarded.
+When a worker encounters a task it can not decrypt, it will be discarded or failed.

 workers
 ~~~~~~~